AdobeDocs/campaign-standard.en/help/audiences/using/creating-profiles.md

 * Collect data online, via [landing pages](../../channels/using/getting-started-with-landing-pages.md)
 * Create bulk via [REST API](../../api/using/get-started-apis.md)
 * Synchronize profiles from [Microsoft Dynamics](../../integrating/using/d365-acs-get-started.md)
-* Enter data using the graphical interface screens, as explained below
+* Enter data using the user interface, as explained below

 As an example, to create a new profile directly in the user interface, follow the steps below: